mccurcio/mccurcio.github.io/_docs/resources/research-topics.md

 ## Topic Ideas

-- Stories of open source contributions (lightning talks)
+- How to open source contributions
 - How to work with OSS
 - Overview of data types in Python
 - Overview of an interesting algorythm